official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-265. Mr Ricketts reported that he had told a US colleague that the UK remained “absolutely firm on the need for an ‘all necessary means’ authorisation” but it looked as though “we might well not win the argument”.91 While the shared negotiating priority was to take a “hard position” on that point to “line up support for the toughest possible inspection regime”, there was a recognition that “we would have to find a middle way between our present position and an explicit two resolution approach”.
+265. Mr Ricketts reported that he had told a US colleague that the UK remained “absolutely firm on the need for an ‘all necessary means’ authorisation” but it looked as though “we might well not win the argument”.[^91] While the shared negotiating priority was to take a “hard position” on that point to “line up support for the toughest possible inspection regime”, there was a recognition that “we would have to find a middle way between our present position and an explicit two resolution approach”.
 They had agreed work was needed on a formula which would achieve that.

-87 House of Commons, Official Report, 7 November 2002, column 431.
+[^87]: House of Commons, Official Report, 7 November 2002, column 431.
-88 Telegram 555 Paris to FCO London, 26 September 2002, ‘Iraq: UNSC Resolution’; Telegram 341
+[^88]: Telegram 555 Paris to FCO London, 26 September 2002, ‘Iraq: UNSC Resolution’; Telegram 341
-Moscow to FCO London, 29 September 2002, ‘Iraq: UNSC Resolution’.
-89 Letter Manning to McDonald, 26 September 2002, ‘Iraq: Contacts with the French’.
+[^89]: Letter Manning to McDonald, 26 September 2002, ‘Iraq: Contacts with the French’.
-90 Telegram 1861 UKMIS New York to FCO London, 27 September 2002, ‘Iraq: Security Council Resolution’.
+[^90]: Telegram 1861 UKMIS New York to FCO London, 27 September 2002, ‘Iraq: Security Council
-91 Minute Ricketts to Private Secretary [FCO], 30 September 2002, ‘Iraq: Security Council Resolution’.
+[^91]: Minute Ricketts to Private Secretary [FCO], 30 September 2002, ‘Iraq: Security Council Resolution’.

 248

-The Report of the Iraq Inquiry266.
-Mr Ricketts reported that he had said the UK would consider “a range of formulae which we would pass the Americans very privately”.
+266. Mr Ricketts reported that he had said the UK would consider “a range of formulae which we would pass the Americans very privately”.
 He also drew attention to the likely sensitivities in Washington to a change of approach.

 267. Sir David Manning discussed the French and Russian reactions with Dr Rice on
-30 September.92
+30 September.[^92]

 268. Sir David reported that he had decided not to get into a detailed discussion about one resolution or two, although he had said that Mr Blair “remained very firm on